Bake Play Smile

 This white chocolate cheescake requires very little effort from you, but the result is a total showstopper dessert that is perfect for entertaining, special occasions or celebrations.

-Like my blueberry cheesecake, white chocolate and raspberry cheesecake slice and Caramilk cheesecake, this cheesecake requires no oven time (just prepare and chill) and is the perfect make-ahead dessert for parties and entertaining.
+Like my no bake blueberry cheesecake, white chocolate and raspberry cheesecake slice and Caramilk cheesecake, this cheesecake requires no oven time (just prepare and chill) and is the perfect make-ahead dessert for parties and entertaining.

 A slice of cheesecake slightly removed from the remaining cheesecake, topped with fresh raspberries and grated chocolate.